 Our main worship services take place on Sunday mornings.
 We aim to provide an opportunity to encounter Jesus through both contemporary and traditional forms of worship.

-Children and young people join in the first part of the Contemporary Worship service, then leave for their own activities.
-All our children’s workers have undergone DBS checks.
+At the Contemporary Worship service, there is a super-crèche for pre-schoolers.
+All our helpers have undergone DBS checks.
 We aim to follow safeguarding principles at all times but particularly with children and vulnerable adults.

-Coffee, tea and biscuits are served after both services.
+Coffee, tea and biscuits are served after the Contemporary Worship service.

 On special occasions we come together for a combined service at 10:30; check the column at the right for details of forthcoming services.